valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/base.md

 def get(key: str, default: Any = VALUE_NOT_PROVIDED) -> Optional[Any]
 ```

-Get a value from the data dictionary.
+Given a key, get its last for the current reset index.

 <a id="packages.valory.skills.abstract_round_abci.base.AbciAppDB.get_strict"></a>